Castle Mountain Phase 2

 • 14-year Phase 2 mine life with expansion potential from exploration, plus two to three years of residual leaching and final rinsing

-Initial capital costs are estimated at $389 million, excluding the mining fleet which is expected to be leased.
-Sustaining capital for Phase 2 is estimated at $147 million.
+Using economic data available in March 2021, initial capital costs were estimated at $389 million, excluding the mining fleet which is expected to be leased.
+Sustaining capital for Phase 2 was estimated at $147 million.

 Phase 2 will operate within the current approved Mine Permit boundary and existing Phase 1 site infrastructure will be incorporated into the expansion, including administration buildings, haul roads, solution handling pumps and storage tanks, a carbon-in-column (CIC) cyanide receiving and storage area, a heap leach pad and event pond, a diesel power generation plant and an assay and metallurgical laboratory.